 mb_log_err("cannot find ip address");

 Note that we do not need count here.
-Also note that bindings can be reused (bind_r_config_value can be used to obtain various values from config table).
+Also note that bindings can be reused (bind_r_config_value can be used to obtain various values from config table).2) add request number to mb_db_stmt_e enum:

 typedef enum {